 The most common capital gains are from realizing shares as share prices rise, but they can also occur as a result of rises in land values or other assets such as art and antiques.

-Pennsylvania state capital gains tax is a form of tax levied on the value an asset has gained over time.
+Philadelphia state capital gains tax is a form of tax levied on the value an asset has gained over time.
 A capital gain occurs when you sell an asset for more than what you bought it for.
 For example, if you had bought apples for $1 and then sold them later for $2 each, that’s a capital gain of $1 per apple.
 They are levied at both the state and the federal level.

 You may be able to avoid paying capital gains tax on the sale of a home if: